 When Ben was 11, he auditioned for the school musical.

 “I felt like I was called to do it,” said Ben.
 “I remember being in the theater with our choreographer, Nancy Visintainer Armstrong, who was like the Paula Abdul of Milwaukee.
 She was mighty ambitious, trying to do 42nd Street as a school musical with a bunch of middle schoolers.
-On opening here, there I as, with the music starting, and the curtain opening, and the audience applauding, and I’m just laughing, because I’m in a musical right now.
+On opening night, there I was, with the music starting, and the curtain opening, and the audience applauding, and I’m just laughing, because I’m in a musical right now.
 I’m the one on stage.
 They’re all looking at me, because I’m the show.
 It was such a thrill to me.”

 Ben also became enamored with tap dance.
 42nd Street had been a tap musical, but only the girls did the tap numbers in the production.
 He started searching for a tap dance school, but surprisingly, tap was the hardest to find.